-Statesman, the college newspaper of Walters State, is noncommercial in scope and published twice each semester.
+Statesman, the college newspaper of Walters State, is non-commercial in scope and published twice each semester.
 Its aim and purpose is:

 - To report and interpret news events of specific interest to all students, faculty, administrators and alumni of the college and to give equal voice to the views and opinions of these groups; - 2.
-To report news that is pertinent to campus interests but not limited to the campus events; and
+To report news that is pertinent to campus interests but not limited to the campus events; and - Toprovideopportunitiesinjournalistictrainingandexperience on the basis of interest, ability, and responsibility.

-- 3. Toprovideopportunities injournalistic training and experience on the basis of interest, ability, and responsibility. - The Statesman office is located in Room 281-CCEN.
+The Statesman office is located in Room 281-CCEN.